-If you have questions or issues, contact Oracle as follows:
+If you have questions or issues with OpenSSO Enterprise, contact Sun as follows:

-- Support Resources (SunSolve) services at http://sunsolve.sun.com/.
-This site has links to the Knowledge Base, Online Support Center, and ProductTracker, as well as to maintenance programs and support contact numbers. - The telephone dispatch number associated with your maintenance contract
+Sun Support Resources (SunSolve) services at http://sunsolve.sun.com/.

+This site has links to the Knowledge Base, Online Support Center, and ProductTracker, as well as to maintenance programs and support contact numbers.

+The telephone dispatch number associated with your maintenance contract